rangle/ngCourse2/handout/change-detection/change_detector_classes.md

 What if we can find a way to indicate to the change detection that our `MovieComponent` depends only on its inputs and that these inputs are immutable?
 In short, we are trying to guarantee that when we change any of the properties of the `actor` object, we  end up with a different `Actor` instance so the comparison `actor !== previousActor` will always return `true`.
 On the other hand, if we did not change any property, we are not going to create a new instance, so the same comparison is going to return `false`.

-If the above condition can be guaranteed (create a new object every time any of its properties changes, otherwise we keep the same object), then when checking the inputs of the `MovieComponent` has this result:
+If the above condition can be guaranteed (create a new object every time any of its properties changes, otherwise we keep the same object) and when checking the inputs of the `MovieComponent` has this result:

 - Is `title !== previousTitle`?
 No, it's the same.
 - Is `actor !== previousActor`?
 No, it's the same.